jov58/watermeter-home-assistant/README.md

 7. Add `sensor.watermeter_consumption` as a water source to the Energy Dashboard.
 It can take a few minutes before the first statistics arrive.
 8. Energy Dashboard should now report correct water consumption.

+Another way could be creating a template sensor following the state of `Consumption` (not tried) and use this as water source for Energy Dashboard.
+Or you could change the id of `sensor.watermeter_consumption` (not tried, requires changing references to `sensor.watermeter_consumption` too).

 ### Usage
 The mechanism to retain `Consumption` across reboots or power failures will not work if the device is not active and water is used during this time.
 After a while `Consumption` could be lagging.
 Check the real meter reading once in a while and correct `Consumption` if necessary.